Greenwich is a truly special day out in London, combining world class attractions with a charming village vibe.

 Image

-Find the best pubs in Greenwich
+Drink at the best pubs in Greenwich

-If the walls of Greenwich’s historic pubs could talk, they’d have many a tale to tell of the seamen, sailors and river workers who used to frequent them.
+If the walls of Greenwich’s historic pubs could talk, they’d have many a tale to tell of the sailors and river workers who used to frequent them.

 Riverfront pubs the Cutty Sark Tavern and Trafalgar Tavern still have a maritime atmosphere (Charles Dickens was known to visit the latter), while the Plume of Feathers is the oldest pub in Greenwich, in business since 1691.
+Take a break from the sights and have a drink by the Thames.

 Eating and drinking in Greenwich